eli32-vlc/simple-piracy-guide/docs/index.md

 #### You don't need a VPN if you live in any of these countries

 - India
-- Any third world country
+- Any third-world country
 - Australia (Living in Australia, I've been torrenting for over four years now and have never received a copyright letter.)
 - China
 - Switzerland
 - Many more (Google it)

 #### Here are my recommendations (not sponsored)
-- Mullvad
+- PIA 🐐
 - ProtonVPN 🐐
 - Windscribe
 - AirVPN 🐐